BigWhale/kanta.si/README.md

 Imagine the time we wasted!
 -

-So, I wrote an application, now I don't have to worry about this stuff.
+So, I wrote an application and now I don't have to worry about this stuff.
 It was a really fun way to get more into Elm.

 How to?